matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 [^knocking]: Although, knocking is implemented with the auth event `m.room.member` we don't want joining servers to be able to send any event to the room at all (other than the `m.server.knock` EDU).

+[^tooling-for-accepting]: Though now I say this, we probably need to be able to demonstrate that this will be the case.
+A lot of this is now looking obvious, why weren't we thinking about this years ago?
+Well, there's a lot of context.
+There always is buddy, you've got the easy view of hindsight.
+Someone had to both conceive and write this and get us out of the dark ages.
+Ths MSC looks poorer in my eyes by the minute.